js04237/machine-learning-challenge/README.md

     * A linear model that was quite a bit slower in performance, but scored almost as well as newton-cg.

 3.  neural network
-    * A tensorflow keras model that with the best score of the three models.
+    * A tensorflow keras model that had the best score of the three models.